moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 sqd codegen
 ```

 In the next step, we'll use the ERC-20 ABI to automatically generate TypeScript interface classes.
 Below is a generic ERC-20 standard ABI.
-Copy and paste it into a file named `erc20.json` in the abi folder at the root level of the project.
+Copy and paste it into a file named `erc20.json` in the `abi` folder at the root level of the project.

-??? code "erc20.json"
+??? code "ERC-20 ABI"

     ```json
     --8<-- 'code/tutorials/subsquid/erc20.json'